e-miguel/Task-XMen/README.md

 8. Enable the `httpd` service to start automatically on system boot using `systemctl`.
 9. Start the `httpd` service.

-Certainly!
-Here's an example README file for your GitHub repository:

 # X-Men Deployment Script (GitHub)

 This repository contains a deployment script for the X-Men project, which automates the installation and configuration of the necessary components on an Amazon Linux EC2 instance to run the project.
 The web files are downloaded from GitHub.